Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Experiments on recognizing

 \subsection{Experiments with Algorithm 4}

 Finally, we turn to the opposite extreme of random elements of $GL(n,\Z)$ generated by Algorithm 4, in which the bottom $n-1$ rows are uniformly distributed among entries in the range $[-T,T]$.
 Here we were able to solve Problem 2b with instances having $n=100$, even with entry sizes up to $T=50$ (again, using the testing procedure in (\ref{testingprocedure})).
 However, none of our experiments with $n\ge 110$ were successful at all, even with $T=1$ (i.e., all entries below the top row are $-1$, $0$, or $1$).
+See the tables in Appendix~\ref{app:alg4} for more details.